Parsing our HEF (human energy field)

 The georgeous burnout

 This HEF pattern looks beautiful and strong, which it is.
 But sadly, the over-full flows are difficult to absorb and are being pushed out of the body at major joints (shoulders, hands or knees) without being grounded or rooted.
 This person is giving the flows to others, and is likely passionate and committed to work and to helping others.
-The core star (Unit 2) is locked open, while the Akashic record flow (also Unit 2) is broken.
+The core star (Unit 3) is locked open, while the Akashic records flow (also Unit 3) is disrupted.

 Someone using this pattern is capable of working for long periods of time (at late hours).
 Burnout warning signals include tension or pain in joints or muscles, with possible headache.
 Once burned-out (depleted physically and in the HEF), long periods of rest and recovery may be needed to restore physical and HEF systems.